-What types of Ayurveda cure are there?
+What types of Ayurveda are there?

-You can choose between a rasayana (wellness Ayurveda: for pure relaxation), an intensive panchakarma (purification of body and mind) or a medical Ayurveda (for the treatment of specific conditions or complaints).
-Medical Ayurveda require a longer stay.
+You can choose between a rasayana (wellness Ayurveda: for pure relaxation), an intensive panchakarma (purification of body and mind) or a medical Ayurveda cure (for the treatment of specific conditions or complaints).
+Medical Ayurveda cures require a longer stay.
 We also recommend repeat treatments and therapies.

-The best place for Ayurveda holidays
+The best place for Ayurveda holidays?

 Ayurveda originates from the Indian subcontinent.
-Sri Lanka and India traditionally represent the best places in the world to go to for an Ayurveda programme.
+Sri Lanka and India traditionally represent the best places in the world to go to for an Ayurveda cure.
 Particularly in India there are an incredible number of Ayurveda hotels, especially in the province of Kerala (southern India).
-Kerala has many forested areas and a pleasant climate, with a refreshing monsoon season (June - November) and is the perfect place for an Ayurveda programme.
+Kerala has many forested areas and a pleasant climate, with a refreshing monsoon season (June - November) and is the perfect place for an Ayurveda cure.
 Puurenkuur knows exactly what to look for in choosing the best Ayurveda hotels.
 The fantastic resorts (link naar Ayurvedaresorts) in our selection have been chosen based on strict criteria.
 The best of the best, if we do say so ourselves.

-Ayurveda cures in Europe
+Ayurveda in Europe?

 If India and Sri Lanka sound a little far for you, don’t worry: Ayurveda is on-trend!
-An increasing number of spa & wellness hotels in Europe are now also offering Ayurveda programmes with personalised treatments, a dosha-specific diet and daily yoga and meditation.
+An increasing number of spa & wellness hotels in Europe are now also offering Ayurveda cures with personalised treatments, a dosha-specific diet and daily yoga and meditation.
 The hotels source the knowledge, experience and products (and sometimes even the Ayurveda practitioners and therapists) from India.
 The Kempinski Hotel in Gozo, the Galo hotel in Madeira and Ayurveda hotel Luna y Sol in Spain belong among Europe’s largest Ayurveda centres.